rhelsing/staple/README.md

 ##TODO

-* add overrides to foundation file using big list, seperate into files
+* Load vars then override before
+* Generate override components after using vars
+* Modify files using generators or manual
 * declaring as dependency does not load it?
 * integration with existing projects
-* Split typography into sections

 ##Install